aleighbrown/facets_snakemake/README.md

 when it is installed locally and path is the location where it is available.
 "

-a working version of samtools should have the HTSlib installed, if your machine has samtools, you have HTSlib
+Samtools has HTSlib, so if your machine has a working version of samtools, you have HTSlib.
+Please make sure samtools is available systemwide before you compile.

+The only files which need to be edited by the end user are the "config.yaml" and the "samples.csv" files.

+The samples file needs a header, please fill in according to the provided sample here.

 Please cite original papers.